TeddyBears/StarWarsFFG-alternative-UI/README.md

 3. In the Manifest URL field, paste: `https://raw.githubusercontent.com/TeddyBears/StarWarsFFG-alternative-UI/main/module.json`
 4. Click __Install__ next to the pasted Manifest URL

+# Setup
+In the sheet options you can change the field `this sheet` to the alternative version.
+Or in the main settings you can set the alternative version in `Core - Configue default sheets`.

 # Changelog

 Changelog are available [here](https://github.com/TeddyBears/StarWarsFFG-alternative-UI/blob/main/CHANGELOG.md)

+# Wiki

+See the [wiki](https://github.com/TeddyBears/StarWarsFFG-alternative-UI/wiki/Home) page to have some screenshot